-Best smart bathroom devices 2021
+Best smart bathroom devices 2023: Top mirrors, speakers and scales to help elevate your space

 Kohler's Verdera Voice Lighting Mirror may look like a regular bathroom mirror to the naked eye, though it actually features integration with Alexa and Google Assistant.

-There's built-in lighting, including the motion-activated night light, and each of the 24-inch, 33-inch and 40-inch size options all feature speakers, too.
+There's built-in lighting, including the motion-activated night light, and each of the size options all feature speakers, too.

 The voice control function allows you to control any other Kohler Konnect devices with a simple command, as well as offer access to your voice assistant's typical features, such as music playback and weather updates.